 For Veterinarians & Veterinary Technicians: Our Medical & Behavior Wellness Track has been approved for –

-- 4 CEUs requested for approval from the New Mexico Board of Veterinary Medicine.
-Approval currently pending.
+- 4 CEUs from the New Mexico Board of Veterinary Medicine with retroactive approval in October.